-This option, like the 50% Joint and Survivor Option, provides a reduced monthly pension benefit to you and your spouse for both of your lifetimes.
+This option, like the 50% Joint and Survivor Option and the 75% Joint and Survivor Option, provides a reduced monthly pension benefit to you and your spouse for both of your lifetimes.
 In this case, your spouse would continue to receive the same monthly payments (100%) after your death as you received when your retirement became effective.
 If you elect this option instead of the 50% Joint and Survivor Option, your spouse does not need to sign a notarized statement of consent.
+Refer to the full Plan Document or contact the Fund Office at (617) 265-3757 for how to calculate the applicable reduction.